The Rhode Island Hoods

 Map of Rhode Island Hoods

 *The colors on the map do not represent any specific Rhode Island gangs, just the main sections of the Rhode Island hoods.
+The boundaries may not be 100% accurate, as gentrification and residents relocating dictates the present day boundaries.

 Before Rhode Island’s urban communities took shape, the neighborhoods were predominantly white and thriving on a middle class level, but as the certain cities in Rhode Island enter the era of the 1960s white flight began to occur.